uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before section Friday, October 24, 2014

-From your design sketches, select one design and two tasks your users will perform with that design.
-The two tasks selected need to be representative of the experience using your design.
-Create a storyboard of each task in your selected design.
-These should be rough, done on paper and then scanned (do not create or recreate them in a drawing package).
-The storyboards should convey the major aspects of the design in enough detail that someone outside of your group can understand how the interface supports each task.
-This section should clearly indicate the functionality of your artifact and what the interface will be like (described and sketched, explicitly referencing the figures in your text).
-Add more sketches or annotate them in multiple colors if that helps.
+From your design sketches, select one design that you will refine in the remainder of this course.
+Then select two tasks that will be the focus of your design refinement.
+The selected tasks need to be representative of the experience of using your design.

+Create a storyboard of each task for your selected design.
+These should be done on paper, then scanned (i.e., do not create or recreate them in a drawing package).
+They should clearly indicate the functionality of the design and what the interface will be like, conveying the major aspects of the design in enough detail that a person not in your group can understand how the design supports each task.
+As needed, add descriptions that explicitly reference the storyboard, add more sketches, or annotate them in multiple colors.

-Include in your writeup a single paragraph describing why you selected the design you did.
+Prepare one paragraph describing why you selected the design you did.
 Draw upon feedback from critiques and data from your contextual inquiry.

-Why this design and these tasks?
-What makes the design better suited to your target users compared to other possibilities?
-Why are these tasks more compelling than the others?
-We want to have a good understanding of which interface you chose and why you chose it.
+ - Why this design and these tasks?
+ - What makes the design better suited to your target audience compared to other possibilities?
+ - Why are these tasks more compelling than the others?

+Convey a strong understanding of which design you chose, which tasks you chose, and why you chose them.

 ### Submission

+No more than one page of text in PDF format:

-A single document including scanned images of your storyboards and a one-paragraph motivation (half a page) explaining why you chose that design and those tasks.
+ - scanned images of your storyboards and associated descriptions
+ - discussion of your design and task choices (one paragraph)

+Images do not count against your page limit.
+You should embed images throughout your PDF, keeping them near the text that references them.
+But ignoring images, keep the total amount of text no more than one page.

 Submit via Catalyst here: `link to Catalyst`

 ### Grading

-2 points on the rationale behind choosing the particular design, 2 points on the storyboard for each task (6 points total).
+`2 points on the rationale behind choosing the particular design, 2 points on the storyboard for each task (6 points total).`

 <a name="final_report">